 Marcus J. Neuer was born in Düsseldorf, Germany, in 1977.
 He received the Dipl.-Phys. degree, with distinction, from the Heinrich-Heine-University Düsseldorf in 2003

 and the Dr. rer. nat. in 2006, following a Ph.D. thesis on a stochastic theory about anomalous transport in plasmas.
 In 2007, he joined ICx Technologies, focusing on algorithm development for

-pattern recognition for identifying nuclides based on their gamma spectrum signature, which was highly relevant for homeland security applications.
+pattern recognition for nuclide identification based on gamma spectral signatures, which was highly relevant for homeland security applications.
 In that time he acted as scientific

 point-of-contact to the International Atomic Energy Agency (IAEA).
 As of December 2012, he joined the Betriebsforschungsinstitut (BFI), a creative think tank with excellence in applied science,